-- ICE1.1.11 When reviewing annexation proposals, Orange County shall strongly discourage the creation of enclaves through attendance at public hearings, written and verbal transmittals, negotiated settlements, and if necessary, through litigation. - ICE1.1.12 Joint planning area agreements shall address consistent roadway design standards, extensions, widening, and improvements. - ICE1.1.13 Joint planning area agreements shall provide for the uniform protection of high recharge areas.
+- ICE1.1.12 Joint planning area agreements shall address consistent roadway design standards, extensions, widening, operational, and other and improvements. - ICE1.1.13 Joint planning area agreements shall provide for the uniform protection of high recharge areas.

 (Also Aquifer Recharge Element, Policy AR1.2.4) - ICE1.1.14 Through joint planning area agreements, Orange County shall coordinate efforts with other local governments to avoid duplication of recreation services and facilities, and to promote efficient use of land and funding. - ICE1.1.15 Orange County shall attempt to establish County-wide regulations for wetlands and rare upland vegetative communities through the use of joint planning area agreements. - ICE1.1.16 As joint planning area agreements are adopted, maps depicting the joint planning area boundaries shall be incorporated into this element.
 (Added 10/94, Ord.
 94-20; Amended 12/00, Ord.
 00-25) - ICE1.1.17 Orange County shall coordinate with adjacent municipalities and counties to prevent urban sprawl through the use of joint planning area agreements.
-These joint planning area agreements will ensure compact and contiguous growth patterns will be implemented through the review of future land use designations and impacts of development. - ICE1.1.18 Joint planning area agreements shall include provisions for the following: - A. Collection of County impact fees from development in annexed areas if the City does not collect their own impact fees; or, - B. If City impact fees are collected, dedication of a portion of City impact fees for County facilities impacted by development in annexed areas.
+These joint planning area agreements will ensure compact and contiguous growth patterns will be implemented through the review of future land use designations and impacts of development.

+- ICE1.1.18 Joint planning area agreements shall include provisions for the following: - A. Collection of County impact fees from development in annexed areas if the City does not collect their own impact fees for the public services or facilities impacted by development in annexed areas; or, - B. If City impact fees are collected, dedication of a portion of City impact fees for County facilities impacted by development in annexed areas.
 The provisions shall set forth the type, amount and use of the impact fees that will be dedicated to the County.
-In addition, the agreement shall recognize the pursuit of establishing County-wide impact fees. - C. Provisions relevant to annexations, which include specific references to enclaves, stormwater, drainage and roadways. - ICE1.1.19 The County shall maintain the existing interlocal agreements, unless discontinued, with Edgewood, Oakland, and Belle Isle, which specify that the County shall perform building inspections, issue building permits and certificates of occupancy, and handle code enforcement duties.
+In addition, the agreement shall recognize the pursuit of establishing County wide impact fees. - C. Provisions relevant to annexations, which include specific references to enclaves, stormwater, drainage, and the appropriate jurisdictional transfer of roadways and associated drainage facilities. and roadways. - ICE1.1.19 The County shall maintain the existing interlocal agreements, unless discontinued, with Edgewood, Oakland, and Belle Isle, which specify that the County shall perform building inspections, issue building permits and certificates of occupancy, and handle code enforcement duties.
 (Added 12/00, Ord.
-00-25) - OBJ ICE1.2 Orange County shall continue to coordinate with adjacent local governments, adjacent Metropolitan Planning Organizations ("MPO"s), regulatory agencies, and service and facility providers, to promote compatible level of service standards and sound growth management.
-(Amended 11/12, Ord.
-2012-20)
+00-25)